Shrikant-Surwase/React/README.md

 # React
-This repo is for learning new concepts of react so that i can note down the important points on my own.
+This repo is for learning new concepts of react so that i can note down the important points.